Leesburg, Virginia: Historic sites

-At least 63 historic markers are located in and near Leesburg.
+At least sixty-three historic markers are located in and near Leesburg.

 Geography

-Leesburg is located northeast of the center of Loudoun County at 39°6′56″N 77°33′52″W (39.109, −77.558), It is part of the northern Virginia Piedmont and sits at the base of the easternmost chain of the Blue Ridge Mountains, Catoctin Mountain.
+Leesburg is located northeast of the center of Loudoun County, Virginia, at 39°6′56″N 77°33′52″W (39.1155, −77.5644), It is part of the northern Virginia Piedmont and sits at the base of the easternmost chain of the Blue Ridge Mountains, Catoctin Mountain.
 The town lies in the Culpeper Basin (an inland sea during the Jurassic period) and is adjacent to the valley of the Potomac River, so that the local relief is less pronounced than in other Virginia Piedmont towns.
 Elevation in town ranges from about 350 to 400 ft, with the ridge of Catoctin Mountain rising to 670 ft just west of the town limits.
 The Town Branch of Tuscarora Creek passes through the center of town, flowing east to Goose Creek, a tributary of the Potomac.

 According to the United States Census Bureau, the town has a total area of 12.4 sqmi, of which 0.16 sqkm, or 0.54%, are water.